lessthanoptimal/gversion-plugin/change.md

 ## Version 1.1

-- changed parameter names to be more consitent with Gradle
+- changed parameter names to be more consistent with Gradle
 - date can now specify time zone
 - unix time is included